vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 ### Should I use this?
 The example above showed us how to reference components using `fx:id` and how to add some basic behavior using scripting.
 Oddly enough, in JavaScript.
 However, is this something you should be actually doing?

-The answer is - in most cases now.
-There are several problems with this approach.
+The answer is - in most cases no. There are several problems with this approach.
 The reason why we introduced FXML was a separation of concerns - to decouple UI structure and behavior.
 With this scripting, the behavior is back again together with our UI structure.
-What's more - since we are no longer working with Java code but rather XML we lost all the compile-time checks and type safety.
+What's more - since we are no longer working with Java code but rather XML, we lost all the compile-time checks and type safety.
 Now all the problems will occur at runtime rather than at compile time.
 That's very fragile and error-prone.

 ## Adding Controller
 So what can we do to have a clean separation of concerns?
 We can link a Controller to our FXML file.
 It is a Java class, which is responsible for handling all the behavior and user interaction.
 Now we gained back our type safety and compile-time checks.